Israel deports Palestinian lawyer Salah Hamouri to France over security, interior ministry says | Politics

 Israel deports Palestinian lawyer Salah Hamouri to France over security, interior ministry says

-Israel deported French-Palestinian human rights lawyer Salah Hamouri to France on Sunday, accusing him of security offences, the Israeli interior ministry said in a statement.
-The French consulate in Jerusalem did not reply to repeated requests for comment on Sunday.
+"We condemn the Israeli authorities' decision against the law to deport Salah Hamouri to France," the ministry said in a statement.
 The overwhelming majority of East Jerusalem's more than 340,000 Palestinians hold Israeli residency permits but few have citizenship in Israel, which considers the entire holy city as its eternal, undivided capital.

 - Country: